johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 https://pubmed.ncbi.nlm.nih.gov/28982794/

-https://www.nature.com/articles/nature12228  ## Remapped data need to be uploaded somewhere

 https://www.sciencedirect.com/science/article/pii/S0960982217312459?via%3Dihub ### Remapped data need to be uplaoded somewhere

 WARNING: The following few steps download a couple of large files.
 The minimum disk space that will be required is 270 GB If you have the disk space, proceed as bellow.
-If not you can move straight to Module 3.
+If not you can download only some of the files or simply move straight to Module 3.

 We will first download 9 modern human individuals from the 1000 genomes project.
 The links for the samples are located in ```GitHub_Tutorial\1KG_Samples.txt ``` and you can download them using this loop: